 Cushing’s disease is a result of cortisone overproduction.
 Notably, panting is one of the early symptoms.
 If you notice excessive panting in your dog, Cushing’s disease may be the reason.

-Try to dress of collar and watch for dog reaction.
-If you find out with collar – buy new GPS dog collar for all breeds.
+Try to dress the collar and watch for dog reaction.
+If you find out with collar - buy a new GPS dog collar for all breeds.